denizdanaei/DA_ex3/ReadMe.md

 The result shown in the terminal will be the nodes *waking up*, getting *merged/absorbed*  followed by all the *MST links* at the end of the program.

-You can run any of the examples in the input folder or simply by creating a new file containing the adjacency matrix and running `javac *.java  && java Main .\<directory>\<filename>`
+You can run any of the examples in the input folder or simply by creating a new file containing the adjacency matrix in the same format and running `javac *.java  && java Main .\<directory>\<filename>`

 ## Authors
 - [Deniz Danaie](https://github.com/denizdanaie)